ARMM still gets asked: what is raw milk?

 There is a clear bias and agenda against raw milk in particular.

 The conventional milk system have put many farmers out of business but many who sell raw milk directly to the consumer get a good income.
 They get a lot more money per litre than they ever will from processors.
-Industry knows that raw milk is a superior, high profit, high demand product.
+Industry knows that raw drinking milk is a superior, high profit, high demand product.
 They see it as competition.
 That is why there are paid lobbyists dealing with government to keep raw milk legalisation efforts at bay and other authorities advising against it.
 Food safety is often the reason given for targeting it and the excuse for raw milk laws that seem over the top (as seen in the USA).
 However the result of raw milk prohibition is often the same: commercial advantage for large scale food processors (example here).
-Food processors want to be the only winners in the food market and they don't want competition from small-scale farmers.
+Big food processors want to be the only winners in the food industry and they don't want competition from small-scale farmers.

 History has shown that authorities and the media world-wide are very quick to link illness to raw milk.
 In the video below, Sally Fallon Morrell say that public health officials choose their words very carefully when they talk about raw milk.
 They use words like potential, likely and linked.
 Many raw milk producers in the USA have had their reputations ripped to shreds over incidents where raw milk was blamed for causing illness.
 Sometimes there was no proper evidence, or the origin of illness was later found to be inconclusive, but by then the damage was done.